Celldeth/DnD-Vault/content/Character Creation/Character Creation.md

 # Choosing a Background:

-[[30 DM resources/Character Creation/Backgrounds/Backgrounds]] are all available.
+[[Backgrounds]] are all available.
 Custom backgrounds need to be approved.

 # Determining your ability score: